 - Due to this cookie recipe using one whole egg, it isn't one that can be easily reduced.

-- However, if you want just 1/2 the cookies, you can freeze half the dough once it is mixed and just make 25 cookies.
+- If you want just 1/2 the cookies, you can freeze half the dough once it is mixed and just make 25 cookies.
 Remember to halve the ganache ingredients as well.

 - For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales like these are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).